-There are currently 2 fencing clubs in KwaZulu-Natal.
-The University of KwaZulu-Natal club is based at the Old Mutual Sports Hall in Francois Rd, Durban and has a rich history in the sport.
-The second club is based in Hillcrest, and was established in mid 2013.
+There are currently 4 fencing clubs in KwaZulu-Natal.
+The University of KwaZulu-Natal club is based at the Old Mutual Sports Hall in Rick Turner Rd, Durban and has a rich history in the sport.
+Hillcrest Fencing Club was established in mid 2013, with Maestro and Durban North followed in 2015.
+For further details, contact numbers, etc, see our Clubs page.
 We are looking to open clubs in various areas throughout KZN, so if you have a group of interested people, we would love to hear from you.
-For further details, contact numbers, etc, see our Clubs page.
+Contact Stuart if you would like to get a club in your area.

 We hold four Fencing KZN Closed competitions per year.
 These competitions are open to all Fencing KZN registered fencers, and the results provide the provincial ranking lists across all age groups.
 Hosting of these events is shared by the clubs.

 In addition to the Closed competitions, Fencing KZN hosts the KwaZulu-Natal Open competition annually.
 This competition is a South African Fencing Association event and brings the cream of South African fencing to our province.
 All fencers registered with SAFA may participate.
 The event is hosted at the Old Mutual Sports Hall at the University of KwaZulu-Natal which is ideally suited to cater for the number of participants.

 For upcoming competition information, see our Calendar page.

 Our members range from 8 years old to mid 70’s, so it is an excellent way for all to exercise.
 It is also an ideal sport for family participation.

 How can I start fencing?